YizYah/ava-recipes/README.md

 # ava-recipes README

 A set of snippets intended for the free [crash course webinar](https://youtu.be/i0NsmEfn0XU) on unit testing  a node typescript application using ava.
-Check out the [Repo for the class](https://github.com/YizYah/testingWebinar) which gives an explanation of all of the recipes.
+Check out the [Repo for the class](https://github.com/YizYah/testingWebinar) and its [wiki](https://github.com/YizYah/testingWebinar/wiki) which gives an explanation of all of the recipes.

 It's intended for students there, but in truth it could be useful for anyone.